zachvance/kapuas/README.md

 # Kapuas

 Kapuas is a small library utilizing pickle to make persistent, nameable, binary variables and alter or test their states.

+The variable names and states are stored in a dictionary, which is saved and loaded as a .pickle file so they are callable on subsequent runs of the program.

 #### Examples: